Cranberry Orange Pecan Scottish Shortbread

 For our American readers, biscuits are what we call our cookies, not to be confused with US biscuits.
 If you want to learn more, check out my Differences Between UK & US Baking Ingredients article.

-Why Make This Scottish Shortbread?
+Why Make Scottish Shortbread?

 This cranberry orange & pecan Scottish shortbread is based on a true Scottish recipe and the way it is still made today.